MattDierick/RTD-AzureAD-APM/source/class2/module2/module2.rst

    .. note :: As you can notice, there are several templates available for different applications.
 Here, in this lab, we will publish a generic app.
 So we select the first template.

 #.
 Click ``Add``
 #.
-In the new screen, configure as below
+In the new screen, configure as below.

    #.
 Signing Key : ``default.key``
    #.
 Signing Certificate : ``default.crt``